 Top 5 SaaS Development Challenges you need to know

 SaaS projects are becoming more and more popular among businesses.
 CRM, ERP software, project management, email marketing, collaboration software, vertical applications, etc. Thanks to the experience I have gained working on SaaS projects, I have come up with the top 5 SaaS development challenges that are to be faced during the process no matter what kind of a SaaS solution you will go after:

 1. Custom third-party payment integration

-A payment functionality is an essential part of a SaaS product.
-Usually, it is achieved through system integration with a third-party payment service.
-This integration heads towards two ends: the easy way and the more demanding one.
-The easier option is a payment service with a great support for the integration.
-The more challenging one is where the development team needs to examine the technical aspects and challenges behind the payment integration to create appropriate application parts, including services and facades to integrate the external payment service seamlessly.
+The payment functionality is an essential part of a SaaS product.
+Usually, it is achieved by integrating a system with a third-party payment service.
+The integration heads towards two ends: the easy way and the more demanding one.
+The easy is a payment service with great support for integration.
+On the other end, the more challenging one is the more challenging, where the development team needs to examine the technical aspects and challenges behind payment integration and create the appropriate application parts such as services and facades to integrate the external payment service seamlessly.

 2. Safe and well-defined database access that is GDPR compliant

 With the GDPR restrictions taking over the world and standard tenants protection, secure database design is a necessary part of a successful SaaS product.
 On top of that, with projects for the American clients, there are specific systems (like for medical industries) that we need to take additional steps and apply the HIPAA constraints to the system that ensure that patients' data do not leak outside of the system boundaries.
 The GDPR or HIPAA requirements should be defined and implemented from the initial phase in the system.

 During the system creation, the unit and integration tests need to be implemented to ensure data access restrictions.
 To have persisted data storage, we usually use PostgreSQL, MySQL, Elastic Search for visualization, analysis, and reliable searches, Neo4j and MongoDB for database management, and Redis - used as a database, message broker, and cache.